laurens24/tab-garbage-truck/README.md

 For more explanation / background about Git and how it's used, [take a look at this](https://info201.github.io/git-basics.html#what-is-this-git-thing-anyway)

-2. If you haven't already, create a project folder as a destination for your stale content

-3. Edit the {insert value} fields in the **garbage-truck-params.csv** to have the correct values in them
+2. Edit the {insert value} fields in the **garbage-truck-params.csv** to have the correct values in them

 - To generate a Personal Access Token, go to your **My Account Settings** page, found by clicking your profile photo in the top right of your screen.
 Scroll down to the section entitled **Personal Access Tokens**.
 Type in a new name for your PAT- it can be anything you want.
 Now click **Create new token**- a very long string of text should appear in a window.
 This is your PAT secret- copy and paste it somewhere on your machine where you won't lose it.
 You can only generate a PAT secret once.
    - Replace {insert value} below the `pat-name` column the with PAT name you just created